 No Closet?
 No Problem!

 Even rooms without closets can be clutter-free!
-Assign everything a place, and make sure that everything is where it’s supposed to be before you leave the room.
-If you assign everything its own space and not everything fits flush against the walls, you might have too many things and it might be time to catch up on the Marie Kondo method.
-(Thanks Netflix!)
+Assign everything a place, and make sure everything is where it should be before you leave the room.
+If you assign everything its own space and not everything fits flush against the walls, you might have too many things, and it might be time to catch up on the Marie Kondo method.
+(Thanks, Netflix!)

-Lastly, if you’ve got any extra storage space for clothes, jackets, or other accessories that might not be in season- it would be in your best interest to move them there.
-Knowing North Carolina weather and the sporadic temperatures it brings, you might want to keep a few things on-hand close by for those abnormal days we all love so much.
+Lastly, if you’ve got any extra storage space for clothes, jackets, or other accessories that might not be in season, moving them there would be in your best interest.
+Knowing North Carolina weather and the erratic temperatures it brings, you might want to keep a few things on hand close by for those abnormal days we all love so much.

 Take on the Kitchen

 Aside from the daily dish duties and spoiled food purges, you should pay close attention to the cleaning detail of your kitchen.
-It’s arguably where you spend a lot of your time at home- and it’s sure to be a gathering place when family and friends pay you a visit.
+It’s arguably where you spend a lot of your time at home- and it’s sure to be a gathering place when family and friends visit you.

 Depending on the size and layout of your kitchen, it might not be a bad idea to spend a day cleaning out all of the cabinets.
 Try to gather everything on your dining room table and wipe the inside of all your cabinets out, then turn the focus to the cabinet doors and drawer handles.